Academic year 2023/24

 Disadvantage measures, and all breakdowns including disadvantage status, cover students in state-funded schools or colleges only.

-In 2023/24, the average point scores (APS) for both disadvantaged and non-disadvantaged A level students have increased slightly compared to last year.
+In 2023/24, the average point scores (APS) for both disadvantaged and non-disadvantaged A level students have increased slightly compared to last year, but have decreased for applied general and tech level students.

-Gaps between disadvantaged and non-disadvantaged students have remained broadly similar in comparison to last year
+Gaps between disadvantaged and non-disadvantaged students remained broadly unchanged in comparison to last year for the level 3 cohorts.

 Disadvantaged students also have lower retention rates